 This BTEC course is 100% coursework and is assessed through a number of practical and theory based assessments.
 You will achieve the equivalent of two GCSE's after completing this course.
-The BTEC Level 2 Diploma in Preparation for Public Service is suitable for students who have a "can do attitude", open to trying new things and a willingness to learn.

 Who to talk to: Mr G. Price or Mr R. Evans